Nifty January 2019 futures at premium

 Turnover in F&O segment rises

-Reliance Industries, Infosys and Yes Bank were the top traded individual stock futures contracts in F&O segment of NSE.
+Reliance Industries, ICICI Bank and Zee Entertainment Enterprises were the top traded individual stock futures contracts in F&O segment of NSE.

 The January 2019 F&O contracts expire on 31 January 2019.